Incubaid/baardskeerder/doc/disk_format.rst

     0b01111111 == 127
     0b10000010 0b00000001 == 130

-Next comes a 64 bit LSB unsigned integer contains the offset of the branch node containing the root of the B-tree.
+Next comes a 64 bit LSB unsigned integer contains the offset of the node entry containing the root of the B-tree.

 Finally, 4-byte CRC32 checksum of all this data (including the length specifier) is appended.